consensusnetworks/casimir/contracts/ethereum/README.md

 Solidity contracts for decentralized staking on Ethereum

 ## 📝 Overview

-Current Ethereum staking implementations either require a user to have 32 Ethereum or utilize a centralized 3rd party implementation that introduces additional counterparty risk to their staked assets.
-We propose a methodology to decentralize the Ethereum staking process that will not only improve Ethereum staking decentralization but improve the staking User Experience and create a more equitable staking experience for smaller stakers.
+Currlently stakers either need to solo-stake (and have least 32 Ether), or they need to pool their assets in a liquid staking protocol (LSD).
+While the former choice is a secure choice for Ether holders, the latter, LSDs, are more or less designed for Ether traders with higher risk-tolerance.
+Today's LSDs present an inherent counterparty risk to the user, and they rely on centralized control of staking node operators (see [The Risks of LSD](https://notes.ethereum.org/@djrtwo/risks-of-lsd)).

-The Casimir contracts seamlessly connect stakers with any amount of ETH directly to high-performing Ethereum validators.
-Casimir proposes an approach that minimizes counterparty risk for users and improves decentralization in Ethereum staking:
+Casimir is designed to offer users the experience and security of solo-staking while pooling their assets.
+The Casimir contracts seamlessly connect stakers with any amount of Ether to a permissionless registry of high-performing node operators.
+Casimir aims to minimize counterparty risk for users and improve decentralization in Ethereum staking:

-- Validators duties are performed by registered (collateralized) operators running distributed validator technology (DVT) (Initially we are using SSV as a first implementation)
+- Validators duties are performed by registered (collateralized) operators running distributed validator technology (DVT)
-- Keys are trustlessly managed using distributed key generation (DKG) (current implementation uses RockX's)
+- Keys are created and reshared using distributed key generation (DKG)
-- Automated actions (like compounding stake or handling a slash) are carried out by a decentralized oracle network (DON) (current implementation uses Chainlink)
+- Automated balance and status reports are carried out by a decentralized oracle network (DON)

 ### Architecture

 Casimir distributes user deposits to Ethereum validators operated by SSV.
 Validator keys are shared with zero-coordination distributed key generation.
-Chainlink nodes report from the Beacon chain and SSV to sync rewards, manage slashing, and automate validator creation and exiting.
+Chainlink nodes report from the Beacon chain and SSV to sync balances and rewards, manage collateral recovery, and automate validator creation and exits.

 ```mermaid
 graph LR